 However, after rewatching, I have to say that "The Event" is riddled with painful plot holes, characters holding the idiot ball and eye-rolling frustration.
 The plot-hole begins in Episode 06 when Leila and Sean are reunited, a little explaining is due here: Leila was kidnapped by two people Vicky & Carter, Sean with the help of FBI Agent Collier managed to blackmail Vicky in aiding them in getting Leila back and managed to capture Carter.
 Leila decides that she can't sit idly by while Sean & Agent Collier sweat Carter for information and together they decide to drive off and look for information themselves WITHOUT informing or bringing Agent Collier.
 Damning enough as that is, remember that at this point Sean is still wanted for a murder he didn't commit and Agent Collier is the ONLY person who can help clear his name.

 In Episode 07, Carter is suddenly free and able to take a phone call from his employer and the series' initial antagonist James Dempsey.
-Seeing Carter walking about freely one would assume that his somehow managed to kill Agent Collier and escape, not too much of a stretch considering Dempsey has enough pull to nearly assassinate The Vice President of The United States, BUT somehow, Agent Collier is alive and well and working in an office.
+Seeing Carter walking about freely one would assume that he somehow managed to kill Agent Collier and escape, not too much of a stretch considering Dempsey has enough pull to nearly assassinate The Vice President of The United States, BUT somehow, Agent Collier is alive and well and working in an office.
 Which raises the question what happen and how did he escape?
 It's never explained and never addressed.
 Suddenly he's a captive and then suddenly in the very next episode, he's not.
 But that's not the most damning.

 |Yeah, I was captured but the writers really didn't wanna go anywhere with that so here I am.|